Nef cycles on some hyperkahler fourfolds: Introduction

+On such a hyperk\"ahler fourfold, the most interesting cohomology class is the second Chern class $c_2(X)$, which represents a positive rational multiple of the Beauville--Bogomolov form on $H^2(X,\ZZ)$.
+This fact already implies that the class carries a certain amount of positivity, because it intersects products of effective divisors non-negatively (see \eqref{boucksom}).
+To prove Theorem \ref{mainthm} we show that this class is in the interior of the cone of nef cycles, but not in the cone of effective cycles.
+The main idea of the proof is to deform $X$ to the Hilbert square of an elliptic K3 surface.
+Here the claim for $c_2(X)$ follows from the fact that it has intersection number zero with the fibers of a Lagrangian fibration.

-Thanks to D. Huybrechts for his helpful advice and comments and for inviting me to the MPI Bonn where this paper was written.
-Thanks also to B. Bakker, R. Lazarsfeld, B. Lehmann, U. Rie\ss, C. Vial, C. Voisin and L. Zhang for useful discussions.
+Thanks to B. Bakker, R. Lazarsfeld, B. Lehmann, U. Rie\ss, C. Vial, C. Voisin and L. Zhang for useful discussions.
+I am grateful to D. Huybrechts for his helpful comments and for inviting me to Bonn where this paper was written.